FM broadcasting in the United Kingdom: BBC

 The BBC began using FM sound broadcasting in 1955, but at that time AM sound broadcasting predominated.
 The BBC's 'popular music' station, BBC Radio 1, opened in 1967 but only broadcast on MW until the end of the 1980s, and had 'borrowed' BBC Radio 2's FM frequencies for approximately 24 hours each week.
 1987 saw the switch on of Radio 1's first full time FM frequency, and in 1995, FM coverage of Radio 1 matched that of the other BBC national stations that also aired on FM.
 During the start of this period, Radio 1 had gradually reducing at the end of the 1980s until the final 'borrow' took place in March 1990, five months before Radio 2 became the BBC's first FM-only service when on 27 August 1990, BBC Radio 5 began broadcasting on Radio 2's MW frequencies.
 Radio 1 ended medium wave broadcasting in 1994 when the FM transmitter roll-out was almost complete.

-Currently, with the exception of BBC Radio 5 Live, all of the BBC's analogue services are provided on FM, although Radio 4 simulcasts its broadcasts on long wave and some Local Radio stations also still broadcast opt-outs on medium wave.
+Currently, with the exception of BBC Radio 5 Live, all of the BBC's national analogue services are provided on FM, although Radio 4 simulcasts its broadcasts on long wave and some Local Radio stations also still broadcast opt-outs on medium wave.
 BBC policy was to refer to FM as VHF on air until 30 September 1984 when FM became its official term.